The New & Old World of Credit

 Conversely, the ratio of household debt to disposable income has continued to increase, reaching a new historic high of 189.7%.
 So Capacity is being severely tested!

 In summary, the more things change, the more they stay the same.
-Though the expectations across the C's will intensify as the expectations of all the stakeholders in the credit process increase.
+Though the expectations across the Five Cs will intensify as the expectations of all the stakeholders in the credit process increase in the light of changing government policy.